CBJ 5, STL 3: Blue Jackets Answer Every Challenge In Win Over Blues

 Isac Lundestrom tied the game 37 seconds later.
 The Blue Jackets added on with Denton Mateychuk's go-ahead goal in the first period to take a 2-1 lead.

-A pair of second-period power-play goals was scored in the middle frame.
-Berggren added a power-play goal to tie the game, and then Kent Johnson gave Columbus the lead back.
+There were a pair of second-period power-play goals.
+Berggren added a power-play goal to tie the game for the Blues, and then Kent Johnson gave Columbus the lead back.

 The back and forth continued as Tucker pulled St. Louis even once again.

-Once again, the Jackets answered the response with Damon Severson's tally, the fourth combined goal of the period.
+Columbus always had an answer to the Blues’ response as Severson scored the go-ahead tally and the fourth goal of the period.
 Marchment added the third-period empty-net goal to seal the victory.

 With the win, the Blue Jackets moved ahead of the Florida Panthers and kept pace with the Washington Capitals, who won in overtime.
-The Jackets are in ninth place in the Eastern Conference, six points behind the Boston Bruins for the second wild card spot and four points behind the New York Islanders for third place in the Metropolitan Division, after the Islanders lost in regulation.
+The Jackets are in ninth place in the Eastern Conference, six points behind the Boston Bruins for the second wild card spot and four points behind the New York Islanders for third place in the Metropolitan Division.
+The Islanders lost in regulation on Saturday night.

 Here's how the Blue Jackets won once again: